FSO: Laser Device Technology

 CableFree FSO Edge emitting laser

 This diagram shows the structure of a typical edge-emitting laser.
-The dimensions of the active region are 200 µm in length, 2-10 µm lateral width and 0.1 µm in transverse dimension.
-In reality there are many different designs of edge-emitting lasers.
+The active region has dimensions 200 µm long, 2–10 µm wide, 0.1 µm thick).

-Current flows from the p to the type semiconductor with electrons and holes being injected in the active region.
-A further advantage of the double heterostructure is that the large bandgap semiconductor has a lower refractive index than that in the active region giving index guiding in the transverse direction.
-In the plain of the active region the emission is confined by gain guiding, where the refractive index is modified by the carrier density.
-The formation of a stripe contact separated by a semi-insulating regions of proton bombarded semiconductor allows the current to flow through a restricted portion of the active region.
-This also aid the optical confinement in the plane of the active region.
+Current flows from the p-type to n-type semiconductor, injecting electrons and holes into the active region.
+The double heterostructure means that the large bandgap semiconductor has a lower refractive index than in the active region, giving index guiding in the transverse direction.
+Gain guiding confines the emission in the plane of the active region, with the refractive index modified by the carrier density.
+The current flows through a restricted portion of the active region due to the stripe contact separated by semi-insulated regions of proton bombarded semiconductor.
+This also aids optical confinement in thee plane of the active region.

 Wave propagation through a semiconductor cavity